Bristol's Opdivo cuts risk of lung cancer death for some

 He said many investors had expected that the drug might be effective regardless of PD-L1 levels, but the results indicate regulators would likely restrict usage to patients who test positive for the protein.

-The Bristol drug was approved by U.S. regulators in December to treat advanced melanoma and competes with Keytruda from Merck & Co Inc (MRK.N).
-The current approvals for both drugs do not require testing patients for PD-L1.
+The Bristol drug was approved by U.S. regulators in December to treat advanced melanoma and competes with Keytruda from Merck & Co Inc. The current approvals for both drugs do not require testing patients for PD-L1.

 Investors have been keeping a close eye on Opdivo's performance in lung cancer, the most common form of the disease worldwide, and a far larger market.
 Opdivo was cleared in March to treat the less-common squamous type of NSCLC.
 Between 85 percent and 90 percent of all lung cancers are NSCLC, and more than two-thirds of those are the non-squamous type, according to the American Cancer Society.